top of page

 According to Breastfeeding Answers Made Simple, by Nancy Mohrbacher (2010), “the older breastfeeding child will not deprive the newborn of colostrum by breastfeeding during pregnancy […].
 No matter how often or long he breastfeeds, colostrum will still be available after birth for the newborn”.
 The hormones that maintain a pregnancy are found in breastmilk, but these are not harmful to the breastfeeding child.

 Some mothers express concern that their toddler may be taking milk meant to nourish their baby.
-These mothers may take comfort in the fact that breasts are marvellous things that can adjust their production to meet the demands placed upon them–if they are asked to produce enough milk for two, they usually can!
-Also, most toddlers breastfeed considerably less frequently than an infant, and get most of their nutrition from other foods.
+These mothers may take comfort in the fact that breasts are marvellous organs that can adjust their production to meet the demands placed upon them–if they are asked to produce enough milk for two, they usually do!
+Also, most toddlers breastfeed considerably less frequently than an infant, and can get most of their nutrition from other foods.

 THE PRACTICALITIES OF TANDEM NURSING

 During the first few days, Nancy Mohrbacher (2010), suggests to give the newborn first priority at the breast, so the baby can get the nutrient and antibodies present in the colostrum.
-This may be particularly applicable if the older sibling breastfeeds frequently, and is less of a concern if he only breastfeeds occasionally.
-Tandem nursing may also help minimise engorgement and increase milk supply.
+The older child who tandem breastfeeds may also help minimise engorgement and help increase milk supply.

 Some children will ask to breastfeed more often in the early weeks, because they see their newborn sibling breastfeeding.
-Many want to breastfeed every time the baby does; this increase in breastfeeding frequency may change the way his stools look (they could become more similar to those of an exclusively breastfed baby).
-Besides, food, breastfeeding provides the child with comfort and closeness at this time of change.
-Many mothers suggest allowing this for a period of perhaps a few weeks.
-After that time, try telling the older child that you prefer to be able to really pay attention to him/her while breastfeeding, and request that he/she wait until the baby is done before he/she breastfeeds.
+Many want to breastfeed every time the baby does; this increase in breastfeeding frequency may change the way his stools look (they could become more similar to those of an exclusively breastfed baby, yellow and soft).
+Besides food and immune protection, breastfeeding provides the older child with comfort and closeness at this time of change.
+Many mothers suggest allowing an adjustment period of perhaps a few weeks.
+After that time, if you are feeling overwhelmed, you can try telling the older child that you prefer to be able to really pay attention to him/her while breastfeeding, and request that he/she wait until the baby is done before he/she breastfeeds.
 This will not eliminate the constant double-nursing, but may very well cut it down.

-Nancy Mohrbacher (2010) suggests that there is no need to have any special breast hygiene measures during tandem nursing, just “reasonable cleanlinnes.
-Even in the case of the older sibling has a minor illness, both children (and the whole family) will have been exposed to the bacteria or virus causing the illness, by the time the visible symptoms appear.
-The exception would bea serious or highly contagious illness; in this case, it may be worth “assigning” one child to each breast.
+Nancy Mohrbacher (2010) suggests that there is no need to have any special breast hygiene measures during tandem nursing, just “reasonable cleanliness.
+Even in the case of the older sibling having a minor illness, both children (and the whole family) will already have been exposed to the bacteria or virus causing the illness, by the time visible symptoms appear.
+The exception would be a serious or highly contagious illness; in this case, it may be worth “assigning” one child to each breast.

 If you decide you want to wean your toddler, it’s easiest to proceed gradually.
 The approach of “don’t offer, don’t refuse” is one that has worked for many mothers.
-See if you can anticipate when your child is likely to ask to nurse and offer a distraction or a healthful snack instead.
-Avoid sitting in your favourite nursing chair.
+See if you can anticipate when your child is likely to ask to breastfeed and offer a distraction or a healthful snack instead.
+Avoid sitting in your favourite breastfeeding spot.
 Be sure you give lots of extra hugs and attention.
 For more ideas on weaning, see our article: Weaning – I Want To.

 THE EMOTIONAL SIDE OF TANDEM NURSING